tpoisot/ms_connectance_complexity/reply.md

 such low connectances.
 I have performed experiments like this myself and have always found realistic configurations.

+> Nowhere in section 4 do we make such a claim.
+What we show in the paper is that such networks are difficult to randomize, especially if one wants to keep all nodes connected.

 ### Comments for the author

 I would find a more appropriate reference for “complex” in the 6th line of the introduction.

+> We do not see what the problem with this reference is (nor does the referee suggest a more suitable one).

 ‘Networks’ should be ‘Ecological networks’ in that same sentence.

+> Corrected.

 The caption of figures 3 and 4 must specify what does each point represent.
 One network?
 An average of several?
 It doesn’t look like there are 19000 points on that graph, but I might be wrong.

+> TODO

 The last word of section 4 should be changed to avenue instead of problem.

+> Corrected.

 In the last paragraph of the paper you enter a very delicate discussion about the role of connectance on food web stability.
 I think this is out of the